 A Regal Ruler (4:3-5).
 The first thing John notes of “him who sat” on the throne, is the beauty – “the appearance of jasper and carnelian.”
-(4:3a) Jasper was a clear stone like a diamond, and carnelian deep red like a ruby.
-A diamond (or jasper) conveys the image of clarity, perfection, flawlessness – justice, righteousness.
-A ruby (or carnelian) is deep red like blood, and conveys the image of love, sacrifice and mercy.
-John sees this ruler as righteous and rich in loving mercy.
+(4:3a) Jasper is a transparent stone, like a diamond, conveying the image of clarity, perfection, flawlessness – justice and righteousness.
+Carnelian is a red, translucent stone like ruby, carrying the image of love, sacrifice and mercy.
+John sees this ruler as righteous and abundant in loving compassion.
 Indeed, His “kingdom is ruled by justice and fairness with love (mercy) and faithfulness leading the way.”
 (Psalm 89:14, CEV)

 Secondly, John sees “a rainbow, appearing like an emerald.”
 (4:3b) The rainbow, the sign of God’s covenant with Noah and all life, is God’s reminder to himself to never again destroy all life on earth with a flood (Genesis 9:8-17).
-John sees God’s throne encapsulated in goodness and faithfullness, preserving of life.
-God’s reign is “good; His lovingkindness is everlasting and His faithfulness endures to all generations.”
+John sees God’s throne encapsulated in goodness and faithfulness, preserving life.
+God’s reign is “good; His lovingkindness is everlasting, and His faithfulness endures to all generations.”
 (Psalm 100:5)

 Thirdly John describes “around the throne were twenty-four thrones, and seated on the thrones were twenty-four elders, clothed in white garments, with golden crowns on their heads.”
 (4:4) Unlike the egomaniac Domitian, this graciously humble Ruler chooses to share his reign, to include others to rule with him over all his realm!
 In this apocalyptic genre, the 24 elders imply the fullness of God’s covenant people of the Old and New Testament (12 tribes of Israel, 12 disciples/ apostles of the church).
 God’s renewed people reign over his creation, as the offspring of Adam and Eve were always meant to rule and reign with him (Genesis 1:26-28; Revelation 5:10).